-- Indian is situated roughly between 80 N and 370 N latitudes.
+- India is situated roughly between 8οN and 37ο N latitudes.

 - India is divided into almost two equal parts by the tropic of cancer.

-- The southern half lies in the tropical zone and the western half in the subtropical zone.
+- The southern half lies in the tropical zone, and the western half is in the subtropical zone.

 - Therefore, India’s climate has characteristics of tropical as well as subtropical climates.

-- India has mountains to the north, which have an average height of about 6000 meters.
+- India has mountains to the north, with an average height of about 6000 meters.